 Public Financial Corporations and Public Non Financial Corporations are not bound by PC013 but may choose to use the circular and template.

-Template instructions and additional resources are available from DPC Extra (StateNet access only)
+Templates, template instructions and additional resources are available from DPC Extra (StateNet access only) or by request to DPCCommunicationServices@sa.gov.au.
+To preview the template, please refer to the sample version.

 PC015 Procedures for submissions seeking the review of Public Works by the Public Works Committee